MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRemoteAssistancePartner.md

 # Update-MgDeviceManagementRemoteAssistancePartner

 ## SYNOPSIS
-Update the navigation property remoteAssistancePartners in deviceManagement

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaDeviceManagementRemoteAssistancePartner](/powershell/module/Microsoft.Graph.Beta.DeviceManagement.Administration/Update-MgBetaDeviceManagementRemoteAssistancePartner?view=graph-powershell-beta)
+Update the properties of a remoteAssistancePartner object.

 ## SYNTAX